 except that the investigation against him for leaking to Liberman became

-Last May he was convicted of leaking the
+Last May he was convicted

 information.
 There is no allegation that there was a deal cut beforehand,